 Everyone on the staff at the UCTC is involved with some aspect of training.
-Primary supervision is provided by senior clinical staff who are licensed in Oregon or a state with comparable standards.
+Primary supervision is provided by senior clinical staff who are licensed in Oregon.
 All clinical staff take part in training seminars, secondary consultation, mentoring, co-leading therapy groups, and other internship activities.
 Administrative staff work closely with interns in such areas as the transition to the internship, clinical and administrative record keeping, scheduling, and computer and audio-visual support.

 How does the UCTC reflect its commitment to individual and cultural differences?

 The UCTC staff represents a wide range of cultural and individual diversity, and individuals who are dedicated to the intentional inclusion of multicultural competence in all areas of their work.
 The staff reflects differences in racial and ethnic background, national origin, sexual orientation, religion and spirituality, age, and gender.
 Our entire staff shares the goal of providing sensitive, high quality services to diverse people.
 We strive to create an environment where all people feel welcome.
 We attempt to facilitate mutual respect and understanding among people of diverse racial, ethnic, national, and cultural backgrounds, sexual/affectional orientation, mental and physical abilities, language, class, gender, age, body size, religion/spiritual beliefs, as well as other types of diversity.
 As a staff, we are addressing issues of multiculturalism in our clinical work, seminar training, programming, consultation and outreach, and staff development.